saidvandeklundert/go/README.md

 ```

 In effect, this will allow you to run the function/method on the reciever type/object.

+In Go, you could argue, there are three classes of types:
+- built-in ([numerics](https://golang.org/ref/spec#Numeric_types), string and bool)
+- reference types (slices, maps, channels, interface functions and channels)
+- user defined types (struct types)

+Tip from William Kennedy:
+- use value semantics when working with built-in types
+- use value semantics when working with reference types
+  - exception is when a slice or a map is passed down the call stack and to a function that is named decode or unmarshall
+- for your own structs, think about what is best suited.
+When in doubt, choose pointer semantics at first

+Try to be consistent in the semantic that you chose.

 In Python, something similar would be creating a class and then running a method on an instantiated object of that class using `self`:
 ```python